TABLE OF CONTENTS

 - Load the WebStore (http://localhost:3288 by default) in a browser tab to verify everything is working.

-Step 5: Edit New Theme
+Step 4: Edit the New Theme

 Now that the theme is successfully applied to the store, it is time to confirm that it's possible to edit the theme and see the changes reflected in the UI.

 - In the _base.scss file, change the primary color variable from red to another color.

 - Refresh the WebStore in the browser and verify the color change has taken effect.

 The _base.scss file, after updating: